Guan Yinping: Guan San Xiaojie

 The people of Shu felt deep sympathy for the young woman who had suffered the loss of her family and homeland.
 They regarded her as one of their own and selflessly imparted their knowledge and skills to her.
 After several years, when turmoil erupted in the southern regions, resisting Shu Han's authority, Zhuge Liang led a southern campaign and enlisted the assistance of Li Hui, the Grand Administrator of Jianning in Yuyuan (modern-day Chengjiang).
 Acting as a matchmaker, Zhuge Liang arranged for Guan Yinping to marry Li Hui's son, Li Yi (李遺).
 Guan Yinping willingly accepted this marriage to strengthen the nation's security and accompanied Li Hui's father-son duo on their southern campaign.

 Though Guan Yinping originally wished to take revenge on Sun Quan's forces before heading to Yunnan, she eventually accepted the state's priorities, reasoning, "My parents' enemies are like burglars in the front door, and the Yunnan rebellion is like a fire in the backyard.
 If we put out the fire in the backyard, we can focus on catching the burglars who entered through the front door.
 Prime Minister Zhuge sees this clearly."

 After successfully pacifying the southern regions, Guan Yinping and Li Wei settled in Yuyuan, where they contributed to the local community by imparting various skills, including sericulture, agriculture, literacy, and even martial arts passed down by Zhao Yun.
 The people of the region came to admire her and affectionately referred to her as "Miss Guan" (关三小姐)).

 Throughout her life, Guan Yinping did not leave Yuyuan.
 She would ascend Jinlian Mountain (also known as Jinlian Peak) each morning, gazing northward while adorning herself and reminiscing about her lost homeland.

-Upon her passing, Guan Yinping was laid to rest alongside her husband Li Yi.
+Upon her death, Guan Yinping was laid to rest alongside her husband Li Yi.
 They were later enshrined together.
 Every year during the Qingming Festival, local residents gather to pay their respects to them, expressing their deep admiration.
 According to some accounts, she was buried alongside Guan Yu's heirloom pearl, which is said to make the mountain's peak shimmer with five colors on clear days.
 However, this is likely a legend rather than a historical fact.